FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What does the “static” keyword mean?
 Can you override private or static method in Java?
-(Mid)

 The static keyword denotes that a member variable or method can be accessed, without requiring an instantiation of the class to which it belongs.
 A user cannot override static methods in Java, because method overriding is based upon dynamic binding at runtime and static methods are statically binded at compile time.
 A static method is not associated with any instance of a class so the concept is not applicable.